kopolinka32/WebSites/README.md

 # WebSites
-This is a websites created by myself.
-I m from poland so don't penetrate on code.
+👨🏻‍💻 This is a projects created by myself.
+I m from poland so don't penetrate on code. 👨🏻‍💻

+I think you will like it 🥰 ;)